abbassix/CCFF/README.md

 # Contextual Convolutions for Scalable Forward-Only Learning on Tiny Devices

-Official implementation of the ICCV 2025 paper **"Contextual Convolutions for Scalable Forward-Only Learning on Tiny Devices"**
+Official implementation of the ICCV/EV 2025 paper **"Contextual Convolutions for Scalable Forward-Only Learning on Tiny Devices"**
 by *Mehdi Abbassi, Alberto Ancilotto, and Elisabetta Farella* — Fondazione Bruno Kessler.

 ---